-Three people making a video for public relations campaign
+Three people making a video for PR (public relations) campaign

-Marketing and PR campaigns can seem overwhelming especially if you don’t know where to start.
-Have no fear, follow the simple acronym RPIE.
-This will guide you through each step of a campaign.
+Marketing and PR campaigns can seem overwhelming, especially if you don’t know where to start.
+Have no fear; follow the simple acronym RPIE.
+RPIE is a 4-step process for successful PR campaigns and will guide you through each step.
 The acronym stands for Research, Planning, Implementation, and Evaluation.
 RPIE is a must for every campaign and a great way to ensure all bases are covered.
-Once you have the overall idea of the campaign down now it is time for RPIE.
+Once you have the overall idea of the campaign, it is time for RPIE.
 Get ready for a crash course!

 Research